Uberi/University-Notes/PHIL145/PHIL145.md

 Society allows us to access information otherwise unavailable, but information might not flow perfectly - it can become corrupted, and there are other aims to communication that can lead to unreliable reasoning.
 Which social group we associate with will bias the information we have access to.

-For example, we might think that Harper is an excellent prime minister, but this likely reflects our friend group more than the view of all Canadians.
+For example, we might think that Harper is a highly respected prime minister, but this likely reflects our friend group more than the view of all Canadians.

 For efficiency reasons, humans interpret stories, arguments, and reports, and identify the "main points" rather than memorizing the whole thing.
 As a result, every reading of every article is relative to the reader's state of information, preferences, and world view.